advanced-computer-lab/AclProject/README.md

  <img src="images/confirmation.png">

 ## Code Examples
- The idea of the project is to be able to connect your whole frontend and backend with an established database using mongoose atlas so in order to fully experience a working project the db connection need to be made before using the website and this can be achieved in the following steps:
+ The idea of the project is to be able to connect your frontend and backend with an established database using mongoose atlas so in order to fully experience a working project the db connection need to be made before using the website and this can be achieved in the following steps: